farhatnadim/Algorithms/Udacity/Lab_Path_Planning/software-design.md

 ## Objectives
-We have a 2D map of a robot and we are asked to find the shortest path between a start cell and an end cell
+We have a 2D map of a robot and we are asked to find the shortest path between a start cell and an end cell.
+First we implemented a search based on BFS
+Second we are planning to implement a search based on A*

 ## Functions

-### search
+### searchBFS
 location : plan.h
 #### Description:
 * Performs BFS  to map the distances between the start cell and other cells
 * Stores how many iterations until we reach a certain node
 * Stores Parents of the current Cell for path retrieval

+### searchA*
+location : plan.h
+#### Description :
+* Performs a sorted type of BFS where the nodes with the smallest values are expanded first

 ### getPath
 location : plan.h